Brenda Laurel: Purple Moon and games for girls

 As one of the earliest female game designers, Laurel became active in writing on the topic of developing video games for girls.
 She posited that while the early video game industry focused almost exclusively upon developing products aimed at young men, girls were not inherently disinterested in the medium.
 Rather, girls were simply interested in different kinds of gaming experiences.
 Her research suggested that young women tended to prefer experiences based around complex social interaction, verbal skills, and transmedia.

 In 1996, Laurel founded Purple Moon, a software company focused on creating games aimed at young girls between the ages of 8 and 14.
 Laurel's vision was to create games for girls that had a greater focus on real life decision-making rather than appearances and materiality.
+Another thing she hoped these games would accomplish was to get girls acclimated with tech at an early age.
 The company was an experiment in turning research on girl's gaming preferences into marketable video games.
 The firm produced games designed around storytelling, open-ended exploration, and rehearsing realistic scenarios from one's day-to-day life, as opposed to competitive games featuring scores and timed segments.
 The company produced ten games primarily divided into two series: "Rockett", which focused around a young girl's daily interactions, and the more meditative "Secret Path" series.
 Purple Moon was eventually acquired by Mattel in 1999, but was later closed.

 Purple Moon received criticism for focusing on designing games based on gender.
 The research was accused of reinforcing the differences between genders that girls were already socialized to accept, thus the focus on the stereotypically feminine values of cooperation, narrative, and socialization as opposed to the stereotypically masculine values embodied in most games as violence and competition.